mousepawmedia/devdocs/network/source/guides/staff.rst

 9. Click :guilabel:`External Accounts` at left.
 Add your GitHub account.
     Click :guilabel:`Save Changes`.

-..
-IMPORTANT:: You should also add your company email address to your GitHub
+..  important:: You should also add your company email address to your GitHub
     account, so you can get public credit for your contributions to our repositories.